When You Suspect Snooping

 How to Know If Your Partner Is Cheating Without Spying on Them

-- Withdrawal.
+- They seem to withdraw from youl.
 If your husband or wife withdraws from you and appears to be lost in their own thoughts.
 On its own, this is not a reason for divorce but added to some other behaviors will indicate that their mind is not on you.

 - Sex becomes less frequent.
 Excuses seem hollow.
 S/he is glad when it’s over.